 Students may seek credit by examination for Spanish 1101, 1102, 1103, and 1155.
 Native speakers of Spanish are not eligible for these exams.
-Students currently enrolled in a course may take an EM Test for that course only during the first two weeks of the semester.
+Students currently enrolled in a course may take an EM Test for that course only during the first week of the semester.

 EM credit will not be awarded for courses that are prerequisites to those for which college credit has been earned, or for any course in which a student has received either a mark or a withdrawal (W) at OSU, or transfer credit.
 Students who have received a failing grade for a course in Spanish are not eligible to take an EM Test for that course or to receive EM Credit for the failed course.
 Students may not test for credit for courses more advanced than a class in which they are currently enrolled.
 Tests are one time only opportunities to advance and cannot be repeated.
 A student who sits for an EM Test will not be permitted to take that exam again.

 EM exams are administered in sessions in the department of Spanish and Portuguese the first week of classes each semester (first week only in the summer) and at intervals as necessary each semester.
 There are no individual exams.
 Students must arrive at the top of the testing period.
 Late arrivals beyond the first 10 minutes of the testing period cannot be permitted to test on that occasion.